bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/index.md

 Here's the weekly timeline:

-  1. **Read the lecture notes and take the pre-meeting check.**    Each week, before coming to class, your first task is to preview  the materials for that week (lecture notes).
-It is expected that you understand the basic ideas and results, but need clarifications with some details.
+  1. **Pre-view the lecture notes and take the pre-meeting check.**    Each week, _before coming to class_, your first task is to preview  the materials for that week.
+It is expected that you understand the big ideas and results ahead of that week's lectures.
 Each week, before coming to class, you need to take the pre-meeting check.
 The pre-check is online and consists of a set of  easy multiple-choice questions; it covers very basic questions from the lecture.
 You need to take the pre-check before attending the first weekly meeting.
 The pre-checks are set so that you have 3 attempts and it will retain the highest score.
 It is open books and  no time limit.

      * Time to budget: 2 hours

-  2. **Attend the 3 weekly meetings.** Come to class, work with your peerrs, and get your questions answered!
-The pace of the lectures will be fast since everyone will be familiar with the content, which will leave more time for you to work on problems.
+  2. **Attend the 3 weekly meetings.** Come to class, work with your peers, and get your questions answered.
+The pace of the in-class presentation will be fast since everyone will be familiar with the content.
+This will leave more time for you to work on problems!

      * Time to budget: 4.5 hours.

   3. **Review material and take the weekly quiz.** Review  the week's material, including lecture notes, slides, problems and their solutions; use the self-study quizzes and the study questions to help evaluate your understanding.
-Drop in to  virtual office hours, help sessions/ study groups to get your questions answered and prepare for the weekly quiz.
+Drop in to  virtual office hours, help sessions/ study groups to get your questions answered.
+Take the weekly quiz.

-     * Time to budget: 2 hours.
+     * Time to budget: 2-3 hours.

   4. Work on the current **assignment**.
+Work on the current assignment.

       * Time to budget: 2 hours.